nemonemonee/leap-silver-medal-solution/NOTEBOOK.md

-# LEAP - Atmospheric Physics using AI (ClimSim) Kaggle Competition Solution
+# [47th place solution] Pytorch Lightning Framework + Column-wise Ensemble

+Congratulations to all participants!
+I learned a lot in the past few months and want to thank Kaggle and the hosts for organizing this competition.
+It has been a truly rewarding experience, and I am excited to share my solution with you all.

+## Context

+* Bussiness context: <https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim/overview>
+* Data context: <https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim/data>

+## Code

+Open source code is available on [github repo](https://github.com/nemonemonee/leap-silver-medal-solution).

+## TLDR

 Our solution utilizes the PyTorch Lightning framework for training.
 All model architectures are based on the transformer encoder.
 Rotary positional encoding proved effective.
 Data preparation involved normalization, log transformation, min-max scaling, and clamping.
 Post-processing employed a column-wise ensemble method.
 While KAN linear embedding did not improve the score, it contributed as one of the models in the ensemble.
 We used 90% of the data for training and the remaining 10% for validation.

-## Context
-* Bussiness context: <https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim/overview>
-* Data context: <https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim/data>

 ## Training - Pytorch Lightning Framework